Nevoss/form-wrapper-js/docs/guide/field-events.md

 ## Dirty fields

-One thing that is not acually event but related to field events is `dirty` fields.
+One thing that is not actually event method but related to field event methods, is `dirty` fields.

-`dirty` field is just way to explain fields that has a different value from their initiated value.
+`dirty` field is represent a field that has a different value from it initiated value.

 ```js
 const form = new Form({